robmllze/_view-foundation/README.md

+# View Module

-# About
+## About

-This is the View Layer that's part of the [foundation](https://github.com/robmllze/foundation) template.
+The [Foundation](https://github.com/robmllze/foundation) template is divided into several modules.
+This helps separate concerns and makes it easier to manage the codebase.

 ## Notes